timothyjellison/red-sox-algos/mascot-ferocity/README.md

-Based on a dictionary of all the MLB mascots and their varying levels of ferocity, predict the win.
+Comparing a red sock to the ferocity of the other team's mascot, predict whether the Red Sox will win.